Skip to main content

 © visitberlin, Foto: Philip Koschel

-Regiojet is a Czech bus company and offers three connections to Berlin, with stops in Prague, Dresden, Hanover, Hamburg, Copenhagen and Oslo, among others.
-On Regiojet buses, you can use the free wifi (but only on Czech territory) and the integrated entertainment panel.
+Regiojet is a Czech bus company and offers a connection between Prague and Berlin, with a stopover in Dresden.
+In the buses of Regiojet you can use the free WiFi and the integrated entertainment panel, depending on the type of bus.
 There is also a range of snacks and drinks.
-In addition, the buses are equipped with power sockets and magazines.
+The buses are also equipped with power sockets and magazines.
 You can book tickets online.

-BlaBlaCar Bus: The carpooling provider BlaBlaCar also offers cheap long-distance buses to and from Berlin.
-Stops in the capital are at the main railway station, the Berlin Cathedral and Berlin Brandenburg BER Airport.
+BlaBlaCar Bus: The carpooling provider BlaBlaCar offers long-distance buses to and from Berlin.
+Stops in the capital can be found at the main railway station and the ZOB.

 Zentraler Omnibusbahnhof Berlin